open-sauced/pizza-verse/pizza-facts-&-trivia.md

 ## Pizza Fun Facts

+- The oldest still-operational pizza oven in the U.S. is at Lombardi's Pizzaria in the Nolita area of Manhattan, NY.
+Lombardi's opened in 1905 and is recognized by the Pizza Hall of Fame as being the first pizzaria in the United States.
+Lombardi's is credited with inventing "New York-style" pizza.
 - A pizza was delivered in space 🚀 and Russian cosmonaut, Yuri Usachov, had the honor of being the first person to receive a pizza delivery while in orbit.
 - The most popular pizza 🍕 topping is pepperoni.
 It’s not to hard to figure this one out, but now we have the numbers to prove it!
 In a HarrisPoll® taken on January of 2016, pepperoni was found to be the most popular topping followed by Sausage at number two.
 - October is the US National Pizza month.